On f(R) theories equivalent to general relativity for a specific form of the Ricci scalar: Conclusion

-\emph{Finding an equivalence between general relativity and }$f(R)$\emph{\ modified theory of gravity, in the meaning that the two theories have exactly the same mathematical solutions for a distribution of matter and radiation described by a stress-energy tensor in a spacetime of constant scalar curvature, doesn't really need a complicated mathematical mechanism, Indeed as we showed, the main idea to achieve this aim, is to bring back Einstein's field equations inside the }$f(R)$\emph{\ ones(\ref{5.1}), which provides the necessary and the sufficient condition on the }$f(R)$\emph{\ function(\ref{11}), so that the equivalence becomes an evidence.
-The consequence is to obtain certain conditions on the }$f(R)$\emph{\ functions and its first derivative(\ref{11.4}), (\ref{12}), (\ref{13}), (\ref{14}), which allows by different manners the obtainment of the }$f(R)$ \emph{ equivalent theories(\ref{16.1}), (\ref{17}), (\ref{24}), and gives also the possibility to get the conditions on the parameters of any }$f(R)$\emph{\ model, so that this one will be equivalent to GR, when Ricci scalar is a certain constant, if such equivalence exists, as illustrated in (\ref{30}), ( \ref{32}) for the dark energy model (\ref{29}), were getting an exact solutions of field equations generated by this model, is a hard task, even for the vacuum case, but with the help of the criteria (\ref{14}), without being obliged to solve the complicated field equations, we know that GR vacuum solutions, are still vacuum solution of the }$\emph{f(R)}$\emph{\ theory, which is very convenient and constitute another reason to look for the equivalence between GR and }$f(R)$\emph{\ theory.
-The study of solutions implying spacetimes with a constant Ricci scalar is not of less importance in general relativity, astrophysics and cosmology, for instance the best description of black holes in the universe, is given by the Schwarzschild and De Sitter solutions, even more the existence of common solutions between general relativity and the modified theory can be considered in the study of concrete physical issue, like the collapse of stars in the formation of a black holes, as proved by Stephen Hawking for the theory of Brans Dicke(\cite {ha}) were he showed that a stationary space containing black hole is solution of the Brans-Dicke field equations if and only if it's a solution of Einstein field equations.
-Globally knowing the relation between GR and any modified theory of gravity is a very good way to know how much the new theory is different from the oldest one, especially when the goal of any modification is to go beyond Einstein theory.}
+Finding an equivalence between general relativity and $f(R)$\ modified theory of gravity in the meaning that the two theories have exactly the same mathematical solutions for spacetimes with specific scalar curvature, doesn't really need a complicated mathematical mechanism if the Ricci scalar is constant; indeed as we have shown, the main idea in order to achieve this aim is to bring back Einstein's field equations inside $f(R)$\ ones(\ref{40} ) which enable to obtain the necessary and the sufficient condition on the function $f(R)$\ (\ref{006}) in a way that the equivalence becomes an evidence.
+The consequence is to get some conditions on the function $f(R)$\ and its first derivative(\ref{12}), (\ref{008}), (\ref{z}), allowing by different manners the obtainment of the $f(R)$ equivalent theories(\ref{24} ),(\ref{73}), (\ref{16.1}), (\ref{77}), giving also the possibility for fixing the conditions on the parameters of any $f(R)$\ model so that this one will be equivalent to GR, when Ricci scalar is equal to a certain constant as we have seen in (\ref{79}), (\ref{30}) for the dark energy model (\ref{29}) where getting an exact solutions is a hard task even for the vacuum case, whereas with the help of the criterion (\ref{008}), without being obliged to solve the complicated $f(R)$ field equations, we are able to predict that GR vacuum solutions are also a vacuum solution for this model.
+In general relativity, astrophysics and cosmology, dealing with solutions leading to spacetimes with constant Ricci scalar is a relevent issue, at least because the best description of black holes in the universe is provided by means of Schwarzschild and De Sitter solutions, furthermore the interest for the common solutions GR-modified theory can be directly highlighted for concrete physical phenomenons like the collapse of stars in the formation of a black holes as proven by Stephen Hawking for the theory of Brans Dicke\cite{ha} when he showed that a stationary space containing black hole is solution of the Brans-Dicke field equations if and only if it's a solution of Einstein field equations.
+Although the generalisation of the issue is complicated we didn't restricted the invistigation only to the case of constant scalar Ricci scalar; since we have also considered the relevant case of the FLRW solution involving a time dependent Ricci scalar, when we have shown that the only class of the $f(R)$ theories which has the same scale factor as GR, is of the form (\ref{83}) valid only for the case of a flat space with no cosmological constant and the equation of state (\ref {84}).
+This important result come in addition to many works\cite{a}\cite{b} \cite{c}\cite{d} dealing with FLRW metric in $f(R)$ theory performed during these last years.